Last Updated: July 25, 2024

 Career

-Beginning in the mid-1960s, Croce performed with his wife Ingrid as a duo.
+Beginning in the mid-1960s, Croce performed with his wife, Ingrid, as a duo.
 Initially, they performed songs by other artists like Ian & Sylvia, Gordon Lightfoot, Joan Baez, and Arlo Guthrie.
 They eventually began to write their own music.
-During this time, Croce also booked his first long-term gig performing at a suburban bar and steakhouse in Lima, Pennsylvania called The Riddle Paddock.
+During this time, Jim also booked his first long-term gig performing at a suburban bar and steakhouse in Lima, Pennsylvania called The Riddle Paddock.
 In 1968, Croce was encouraged by record producer Tommy West to move to New York City.
 Croce and his wife did so and recorded their first album, "Jim & Ingrid Croce."
 They then drove more than 300,000 miles playing small clubs and concerts to promote the album.

 After becoming disillusioned with the music industry in New York, the couple sold all but one guitar to pay rent and returned to the Pennsylvania countryside.
-They settled on an old farm in Lyndell and Croce played local shows for $25 a night.
-This was not enough money to support the family so he also took odd jobs driving trucks, doing construction work, and teaching guitar.
+They settled on an old farm in Lyndell, and Croce played local shows for $25 a night.
+This was not enough money to support the family, so he also took odd jobs driving trucks, doing construction work, and teaching guitar.
 During this period of time, his varied experiences would serve as inspiration for some of his later popular songs like "Big Wheel" and "Workin' at the Car Wash Blues."

-In 1970, Croce met classically trained pianist-guitarist and singer-songwriter Maury Muehleisen from Trenton, New Jersey through producer Joe Salviuolo, whom Croce had known since college.
+In 1970, Croce met classically trained pianist-guitarist and singer-songwriter Maury Muehleisen from Trenton, New Jersey, through producer Joe Salviuolo, whom Jim had known since college.
 The two began collaborating together musically.
 In 1971, Croce sent a cassette of his new songs to a friend and producer in New York City in the hope that he could get a record deal.
 The following year, he landed a three-record contract with ABC Records.
 He released the album "You Don't Mess Around with Jim" and later the album "Life and Times."
-Singles from the albums received airtime and the family then moved to San Diego.
+Singles from the albums received airtime, and the family then moved to San Diego.
 Croce made his national debut on "American Bandstand" and later appeared on "The Tonight Show" and "The Dick Cavett Show."

 Croce then embarked on a tour of the United States with Muehleisen.
 They later toured Europe, performing in London, Paris, Amsterdam, Monte Carlo, Zurich, and Dublin.
-In July of 1973, his biggest single, "Bad, Bad Leroy Brown," reached number one on the American charts.
+In July 1973, his biggest single, "Bad, Bad Leroy Brown," reached #1 on the American charts.
 By then, he was in the midst of recording a new album, "I Got a Name."
 He finished recording the album only a week before his death.

 Personal Life and Death

 Croce tragically died in a plane crash eight days before his son's second birthday.
-In a letter he had written to his wife which arrived after his death, he had talked about his decision to quit music in order to spend more time with family.
+In a letter he had written to his wife, which arrived after his death, he had talked about his decision to quit music in order to spend more time with family.
 The crash occurred on September 20, 1973.
-Croce and five others were killed when their chartered plane crashed into a tree during takeoff from an airport in Louisiana.
+Jim and five others were killed when their chartered plane crashed into a tree during takeoff from an airport in Louisiana.
 Croce was only 30 years old at the time.
-An investigation named the probable cause of the crash the pilot's failure to see the tree that they ultimately crashed into.
+An investigation named the probable cause of the crash as the pilot's failure to see the tree that they ultimately crashed into.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.